Flight Accident Claims *

 Flight accident claims * must be passed through the Injuries Board for assessment as a first step.
 Contacting a personal injury solicitor * to help should be your first step.

 Tell Us About Your Case

-With 30 years’ experience as specialist personal injury solicitors *, Tracey Solicitors, ensure not to overwhelm you with legal jargon.
+With 30 years’ experience as specialist personal injury solicitors * in Dublin, Tracey Solicitors ensure not to overwhelm you with legal jargon.
 We can provide you with legal advice and guidance with your best interest at heart, in a language that you can understand.